-

 All our freedoms come from struggle.

 Interview published in Winq, December 2023.
 My parents sometimes joked that they were happy to raise an activist child.
 In fact, I was concerned early on with colonialism and the problems of exploitation.
 I realised that a safe world could not be taken for granted and that I had to relate to it.
-During my Read more
+During my studies, I was already aware of climate change, but I did not yet take it seriously.
+I knew Al Gore’s work, but the capitalist solutions he put forward —replace your light bulbs with energy-saving ones and drive hybrid— I could not take seriously.
+When a… Read more

 -